 Clients of PIRA’s N.A.
 EMS benefit from the following “deliverables”:

-Quarterly assessments of the SO2 and NOx markets, generally following the release of the EPA CEMs data, analyzing the most recent trends in generation, emissions, weather, fuel use, control equipment and related fundamental factors driving the markets.
+Quarterly assessments of the SO2 and NOx emissions policies and markets, generally following the release of the EPA CEMs data, analyzing the most recent trends in generation, emissions, weather, fuel use, control equipment and related fundamental factors driving the markets.
 Analysis also includes more detailed assessments of the latest regulatory and legal developments impacting the implementation of programs to reduce these emissions.

-Quarterly assessments of the emerging California CO2 cap and trade market analyzing the most recent trends in the economy, activity/emissions in the different covered sectors/industries, fuel use, linkage with other markets, offset supply and policy and related fundamental factors.
+Assessments of the emerging California CO2 cap and trade market analyzing the most recent trends in the economy, activity/emissions in the different covered sectors/industries, fuel use, linkage with other markets, offset supply and policy and related fundamental factors.
 Analysis includes more detailed assessments of the latest regulatory and legal developments impacting implementation.

 A quarterly spreadsheet offering a summary calendar as well as a more detailed outline of the progress and status of key U.S. federal environmental regulatory efforts potentially impacting the energy sector.